Let me begin the 5th Cabinet Meeting.

 Protecting the lives and safety of the people is the raison d'etre of a nation and the basic duty of government.
 The Government is responding to the current situation by mustering all national capabilities to protect our people from the spread of the novel coronavirus.
 The Prime Minister is at the forefront of making emergency responses that correspond to the highest alert level.
 To minimize the inflow of this infectious disease, we’ve strengthened immigration controls and begun to phase in restrictions on the entry of foreign nationals.

-The Government has established a closely-knit quarantine network with all possible virus transmission routes in mind.
+The Government has established a closely-knit infectious disease prevention and control network with all possible virus transmission routes in mind.
 It is also exerting the utmost effort to stem the spread of the virus in local communities.
 The Government will embark on a mission to end the novel coronavirus outbreak with an extraordinary resolve not to lower our guard and not to allow even one lax moment or the slightest breach.

 The economy – which had been showing positive signs earlier this year – and people’s livelihoods have come to suffer again due to this unexpected variable.
 The novel coronavirus is disrupting consumption, tourism, cultural activities and leisure, even constricting the everyday lives of ordinary people.
 It is bound to have a negative impact on consumer sentiment and domestic demand, which have been rebounding, and put an increasing burden on the Korean economy.
 In China – which accounts for one-fourth of our exports and one-third of our inbound tourists – factories are coming to a halt, trips abroad are being suspended and component supply chains are being disrupted.
 As a result, difficulties facing our exports, tourism and industrial sites are starting to materialize.